asaldelkhosh/Line-Recommendation/README.md

 and microphones, as well as screen sharing.
 In essence, it lets you obtain access to any hardware source of media data.

+### What is ICE ?
+ICE stands for Interactive Connectivity Establishment.
+It is a framework used by WebRTC for connecting two peers, regardless of network topology.

+This protocol allows two peers find and establish a connection with one another even though they may both be using Network Address Translator to share a global IP address with other devices on their respective local networks.

+The framework algorithm looks for the lowest-latency path for connecting the two peers.

 ### How does this project work ?
 WebRTC serves multiple purposes; together with the Media Capture and Streams API, they provide powerful multimedia capabilities to the web, including support for audio and video conferencing,